 - Administering make up activities or other educational duties.

 - Creating and administering formative and summative student evaluations including Osteopathic Doctoring practicals.

-Attend all regular and special PCD departmental meetings.
+Attend all regular and special Department of Clinical Sciences and Community Health meetings.

 Initiate and participate in research or other scholarly activities that lead to a project that is completed before the end of their 5th year, prior to graduation.
 The project must include a physical deliverable.
 In the past, Fellows' final projects have included such things as: